wpsmartpay/wp-smartpay/readme.txt

 ####🧩 Payment Gateway Integrations
 - [Paddle](https://paddle.com/) - Built-in Paddle integration allows you to accept credit card and PayPal payments.
-- bKash - The most popular mobile payment gateway of Bangaldesh.
+- bKash - The most popular mobile payment gateway of Bangladesh.
 Integrate bKash easily with WP SmartPay.

 #### Paddle for WordPress
 WP SmartPay is the best Paddle integration for WordPress.
 Since it's not an add-on, no other plugins are required.